DrCuff/hpc/README.md

 # general hpc things

-Dumping ground for slurm, flux and other things
+Dumping ground for all things HPC, slurm, flux and other bits and pieces.

-Flux work:
+NOTHING WILL WORK HERE!